jseluis/artificial_intelligence_for_trading/Breakout_Strategy/README.md

 [Check out OHLC lesson](https://www.youtube.com/watch?v=FgNY4YgVWFk)

+*Important*
-Closing price is the end of day stock price.
+- Closing price is the end of day stock price.
-Open price is the start of the day stocks price.
+- Open price is the start of the day stocks price.
-High price is the highest price of the stock over the entire day.
+- High price is the highest price of the stock over the entire day.
-Low price is the lowest price of the stock over the entire day.
+- Low price is the lowest price of the stock over the entire day.

-The function get_long_short computes long and short signals using a breakout strategy.
+* The function get_long_short computes long and short signals using a breakout strategy.
 In this function, breakout strategy is actually implemented.
 When the stock price is out of the window, we can buy/sell the stocks accordingly.

-The function filter_signals filters out repeated long or short signals.
+* The function filter_signals filters out repeated long or short signals.
 Having additional signals to sell/buy the stocks are not helpful therefore we filter out these repeated long or short signals.

-The function get_lookahead_prices gets the close price days ahead in time.
+* The function get_lookahead_prices gets the close price days ahead in time.

-The function get_return_lookahead generates the log price return between the closing price and the lookahead price.
+* The function get_return_lookahead generates the log price return between the closing price and the lookahead price.

-Raw return is defined as R = (p(t+1) - p(t)) / p(t), we can change to log return as follows;
+* Raw return is defined as R = (p(t+1) - p(t)) / p(t), we can change to log return as follows;

 R = p(t+1) / p(t) - p(t) / p(t)
 R = p(t+1) / p(t) - 1